 Brexit will take place as the British economy is one of the most affected by the Covid-19 crisis.
 The UK experienced its deepest recession in just over 300 years in the first half of the year and is facing a second wave of the epidemic.
 The Office for Budget Responsibility has just released a report.
 Its conclusions are in line with the average of previous studies carried out.
 A Brexit with a trade deal has an estimated impact of -4% on average on long term UK growth.
 A Brexit without a trade deal (« hard Brexit ») weighs 6% on it in the long term.
 In the short term, in the event of a hard Brexit, GDP would contract by an additional 2%.

 Without a trade deal, trade will be subject to the rules of the World Trade Organization, which will result in increased tariffs and non-tariff barriers.
 This will particularly penalize sectors that were relatively less affected during the Covid-19 crisis.
-To the rise in customs tariffs will be added a marked depreciation of the pound which will result in higherlikely to weigh on the purchasing power of households.
+To the rise in customs tariffs will be added a marked depreciation of the pound which will result in higher inflation likely to weigh on the purchasing power of households.
 In the long term, potential growth will be affected by lower productivity, linked to the decline in foreign direct investment and lower trade, and lower growth in the working population, following lower migratory flows from the European Union.

 Time is running out to find an agreement and limit the impact on growth, which will be significant in any case.